charlesdebarros/Food-Finder/README.md

 Users will be able to add new restaurants and this data will be stored in a text file.

+This exercise is based on Lynda.com's "RSpec Testing" course.

 There will be user interaction:
   * look for a restaurant
   * list restaurants